IzaacMammadov/docs.urbit.org/content/courses/hoon-school/B-syntax.md

 Rune expressions are usually complex, which means they usually have one or more subexpressions.
-The appropriate syntax varies from rune to rune; after all, they’re used for different purposes.
+The appropriate syntax varies from rune to rune; after all, they're used for different purposes.
 To see the syntax rules for a particular rune, consult the rune reference.
 Nevertheless, there are some general principles that hold of all rune expressions.

 Runes generally have a fixed number of expected children, and thus do not need to be closed.
-In other languages you’ll see an abundance of terminators, such as opening and closing parentheses, and this way of doing this is largely absent from Urbit.
-That’s because all runes take a fixed number of children.
-Children of runes can themselves be runes (with more children), and Hoon programs work by chaining through these series of children until a value—not another rune—is arrived at.
+In other languages you'll see an abundance of terminators, such as opening and closing parentheses, and this way of doing this is largely absent from Urbit.
+That's because all runes take a fixed number of children.
+Children of runes can themselves be runes (with more children), and Hoon programs work by chaining through these series of children until a value-not another rune-is arrived at.
 This makes Hoon code nice and neat to look at.

 ### Tall and Wide Forms